fusionpbx/fusionpbx-docs/source/getting-started.rst

 Getting Started
 ***************

-So..
-You want to install FusionPBX, well your in good hands.
+Welcome!
+Let's install FusionPBX.
-Just follow the menu to the left and you will have a working PBX in no time.
+Follow the menu to the left and you will have a working PBX in no time.

 .. note::